yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-005_Cart_Icon_Update.md

 1. Open the application
 2. Log in with valid credentials
 3. Add a product to the cart
-4. Check if the shopping cart icon has been updated
+4. Observe if the shopping cart icon has been updated

 ---